-- Title: The story “Women Suffer Too” was written by the first female alcoholic to have achieved permanent sobriety in AA.
+- Title: The story “Women Suffer Too” was written by one of the first female alcoholic to have achieved permanent sobriety in AA.
 What was her name? – Marty M., of Brooklyn

 - A biography of Marty was published in 2005 under the name A Biography of Mrs. Marty Mann: The First Lady of Alcoholics Anonymous.
 Marty wasn’t actually the first woman to join AA.
 What are the names of the women who preceded her? – “The Lady known as ‘Lil’” in Akron, Florence Rankin (author of "A Feminine Victory” in 1st Edition of Big Book), and Mary Campbell